PBS News Hour: Departure of Jim Lehrer and switch to co-anchors (2009–2013)

 On May 11, 2009, PBS announced that the program would be revamped on December 7 of that year under a revised title, the PBS NewsHour.
 In addition to increased integration between the NewsHour website and nightly broadcast, the updated production returned to a two-anchor format.
 Lehrer described the overhaul as the first phase in his move toward retirement.

 On September 27, 2010, PBS NewsHour was presented with the Chairman's Award at the 31st News & Documentary Emmy Awards, with MacNeil, Lehrer, Crystal, and former executive producer Linda Winslow receiving the award on the show's behalf.

 Lehrer formally ended his tenure as a regular anchor of the program on June 6, 2011.
-He continued to occasionally anchor on Fridays, when he usually led the political analysis segment with Mark Shields and David Brooks, until December 30, 2011.
+He continued to occasionally anchor on Fridays, when he usually led the political analysis segment with syndicated columnist Mark Shields and The New York Times columnist David Brooks, until December 30, 2011.
+PBS NewsHour continues with various anchors until September 6, 2013.

 Transfer of production, expansion to weekends and the west (2013–present)

 On August 6, 2013, Gwen Ifill and Judy Woodruff were named co-anchors and co-managing editors of the NewsHour.
 They shared anchor duties on the Monday through Thursday editions, with Woodruff anchoring solo on Fridays due to Ifill's duties as host of the political discussion program Washington Week, which was also produced Friday evenings.

 For much of its history, the PBS NewsHour aired only Monday through Friday, but in March 2013, plans to expand the program to include Saturday and Sunday editions were under development.
-Weekend editions of the NewsHour premiered on September 7, 2013, with Hari Sreenivasan serving as anchor.
-Although they aired for a half-hour, the weekend broadcasts were branded PBS NewsHour Weekend for the duration of WNET’s involvement with the program.
-From the weekend broadcasts' debut until the March 27, 2022 edition, the Saturday and Sunday editions originated from the Tisch/WNET Studios at Lincoln Center in Manhattan, as opposed to the program's main production facilities at the Arlington, Virginia, studios of WETA-TV.
+PBS NewsHour announced that the weekend editions of the program would premiere on September 7, 2013, with Hari Sreenivasan serving as anchor.
+Although they aired for a half-hour, the weekend broadcasts were branded with a modified program name, PBS NewsHour Weekend.
+The program was based on the duration of WNET's involvement with the program.
+From the weekend broadcasts' debut until the March 27, 2022 edition, the Saturday and Sunday editions originated from the Tisch/WNET Studios at Lincoln Center in Manhattan, rather than the program's main production facilities at the Arlington, Virginia, studios of WETA-TV.

-MacNeil/Lehrer Productions announced in a letter to the show's staffers on October 8, 2013, that it had offered to transfer ownership in the PBS NewsHour to WETA.
-In the letter, Lehrer and MacNeil cited their reduced involvement with the program's production since their departures from anchoring, as well as "the probability of increasing our fundraising abilities."
+MacNeil/Lehrer Productions announced in October 2013 that it had offered to transfer ownership in the PBS NewsHour to WETA.
+Lehrer and MacNeil cited their reduced involvement with the program's production since their departures from anchoring, as well as "the probability of increasing our fundraising abilities."
 WETA's board of trustees approved the transfer on June 17, 2014, and it took effect on July 1.
 At that time, NewsHour Productions, LLC, a wholly owned subsidiary of WETA, took over production of the program.
 WETA also acquired MacNeil/Lehrer Productions' archives, documentaries, and projects, though not the company's name.
-PBS NewsHour Weekend was not affected by the ownership transfer and continued to be produced by WNET.
+PBS NewsHour Weekend was not affected by the ownership transfer and continued to be produced by WNET until 2022 when the program moved back to Washington.